mahuti/setservostik/readme.txt

+15/09/2018

-setservostik has been coded on debian 9 and comes with a CMakeLists.txt allowing you to generate the correct files for your build system.
+setservostik has been developed on a debian 9 system and compiled with gcc 6.3 It comes with a CMakeLists.txt allowing you to generate the correct files for your build system.

-The default cmake that ships with debian 9 is 3.7.2 3.7.2 is also the version that is specified in the CMakeLists.txt file
+The default cmake that ships with debian 9 at the time of writing is 3.7.2 .
+3.7.2 is also the version that is specified in the CMakeLists.txt file.

-If your distro has a lower version adapt the version number in the CMakeLists.txt file
+If your distro has a lower version adapt the version number in the CMakeLists.txt file.

-if you don't have cmake installed you can apt-get install cmake
+If you don't have cmake installed you can install it using 'apt-get install cmake' as super user.

 compilation:

-cd to the folder you extracted the archive to cmake . make make install
+cd 'folder you extracted the archive to' cmake . make make install (as super user)